Industry Insights

 Furthermore, advanced technologies such as Artificial Intelligence (AI) and Machine Learning can also play a crucial role in enhancing the capabilities of pathologists, thus helping to mitigate the impact of pathologist shortages.

-LigoLab integrated with BioImagene (acquired by Ventana and now Roche in 2010) as a digital pathology partner over a decade ago, marking our entry into this space.
-Since then, we've established integrations with a host of whole slide imagers and have developed an agnostic laboratory information system (LIS software) platform.
-This approach enables rapid integration with digital pathology solutions while providing a marketplace layer for AI technology, tailor-made for different machine learning models and specific to each stain and specimen.
+LigoLab integrated with BioImagene (later acquired by Ventana and Roche) as a digital pathology partner over a decade ago, marking our entry into this space.
+Since then, we've established integrations with a host of whole-slide imagers and developed an agnostic laboratory information system platform.
+This approach enables rapid integration with the latest digital pathology solutions while providing a marketplace layer for AI technology, tailor-made for different machine learning models and specific to each stain and specimen.

 As more practices embrace digital pathology over the next few years, these technologies will prove increasingly valuable.
 We're seeing this trend among our anatomic pathology software customers, many of whom have initiated a digital pathology strategy or plan to do so within the next 12 months.

 One of our key initiatives is developing a cloud-based EHR integration network to alleviate some of the industry's challenges.
-With this integration engine, when customers join LigoLab, they gain automatic access to all EHRs integrated into the cloud network.
+With this integration engine, when customers partner with LigoLab, they gain automatic access to all EHRs integrated into the cloud network.
 This happens without the need for individual labs to rebuild them.
 Point-to-point interfaces have created considerable struggle and costs within our industry.
-Our cloud-based integration engine aims to eliminate these pain points, allowing customers to plug into our system cost and time effectively.
+Our cloud-based integration engine is designed to remove these pain points, enabling customers to connect with our LIS lab solution quickly and cost-effectively.

 Q: Suren, what are you seeing in terms of the demand to bring gene sequencing in-house, recognizing the complexity of the technology, the IT, and the expertise of operators?